whaatt/LaptopAccordion/README.md

 a pain in the ass, so I have instructions for that below.

 ### FluidSynth
-On Windows, simply copy the FluidSynth top-level directory to be a sibling directory of your OpenFrameworks installation, and then when you get linker errors on your first build, copy the DLL in FluidSynth/lib to your application bin directory.
+On Windows, simply copy the FluidSynth directory to be a sibling directory of your OpenFrameworks installation, and then when you get linker errors on your first build, copy the DLL in FluidSynth/lib to your application bin directory.